rcghpge/pymo/README.md

 ## An extended framework for Mojo:
 - The [Mojo🔥](https://www.modular.com/mojo)programming language
-- built by Modular Inc.
+- Mojo is built by Modular Inc. and the Mojo community.

 ## Overview
 PyMo is a framework designed to leverage the capabilities of the Mojo programming language.
 The goal is to